shaunpatterson/TooTabTooFurious/setup-webllm.md

 2. Clear extension data and retry:
    - Go to chrome://extensions/
-   - Click "Remove" on TooTabTooFurious
+   - Click "Remove" on TooTabbedTooFurious
    - Reload the extension
    - Try again